golang/proposal/design/12416-cgo-pointers.md

 We can help programmers on the Go side, by implementing restrictions within the cgo program.
-Every value passed to a C function has a C type.
-We can make it difficult for those C types to hold Go pointers.
-We can not make it impossible for people to pass Go memory containing Go pointers to C, but we can make it hard.
+We propose two different kinds of checks: a cheap static check that is always enabled, and a more expensive dynamic check that may be enabled upon request.
+The intent is that if your cgo-using program crashes due to a memory error, you can run the expensive dynamic check to make sure you are passing memory safely to C.

-We do this by modifying cgo to prohibit any type conversion from a Go pointer type to a C pointer type, except as a direct argument to a C function call.
+The static check is a change to the cgo program: we propose modifying cgo to prohibit any type conversion from a Go pointer type to a C pointer type, except as a direct argument to a C function call.
-Any such type conversion is an error in cgo.
 Even within a direct function call, we prohibit type conversions if the Go pointer type points to a type that itself contains pointers.